-- redness, swelling, or feeling sore where you had the needle
+- redness, swelling, a hard spot, or feeling sore where you had the needle

-- feeling tired or have a headache
+- · feeling tired or have a headache

 - a fever or chills

 - body aches or sore joints

 - pain in your arms or legs

 - feeling sick to your stomach (nausea), vomiting (throwing up), or loose stool (diarrhea)

 - swollen lymph nodes

 - swelling or feeling sore in your armpit or groin

+- feeling dizzy

+- a reduced sense of touch or a feeling of numbness

-- a rash or hives
+- a rash or hive

-Children age 5 years and younger may also get upset easily or cry, have an earache, or may not want to eat.

 At least 1 out of 100 people who got this vaccine reported 1 or more of these side effects.
 In some cases, it is unknown if the vaccine caused these side effects.
 Current information shows that there is similar risk of side effects after each dose of an mRNA COVID-19 vaccine.
 Research continues to find out more about the risk of side effects after additional doses.
 It is important to stay at the clinic for 15 minutes after your vaccine.
 Some people may have a rare but serious allergic reaction called anaphylaxis.
 If anaphylaxis happens, you will get medicine to treat the symptoms.
 It is rare to have a serious side effect.
 Call Health Link at 811 to report any serious or unusual side effects.